babasahebpinjar/docker_ELK/README.md

 3. Point your browser to http://localhost:5601 .You should see Kibana Welcome page UI.

 Now Kibana is running on port 5601.

-Get Logstach up and running
+Get Logstach up and running.

 1. Download and unzip Logstach from official site LogstachOfficialDownload

 Running Logstach involves setting up the config file and running Logstach with that config file, which I will explain with an example.